mgrahamjo/robinhook/README.md

 ## Run

 From the `robinhook` project, run `node .`.
+Alternatively, execute the file `run.command`.

 You will be prompted for your Robinhood username and password.
 These credentials are not stored anywhere.